Witness Interviews in Internal Investigations: The UK Perspective

 7.7 Planning for an interview

-Interviews in the context of a corporate investigation can be conducted by various people: internal or external lawyers, accountants, forensic experts, specialist investigators, HR or compliance officers, and others.
+Interviews in a corporate investigation can be conducted by various people: internal or external lawyers, accountants, forensic experts, specialist investigators, HR or compliance officers, and others.
 Careful thought should be given to who is best placed to undertake them.

-As a general rule, where a company is engaged in a corporate investigation into allegations of criminal or regulatory misconduct, it is preferable to have lawyers (internal, external or both) present at interviews to take notes and identify the key risk areas, to enable confidentiality, and for any claim to privilege to be strengthened.
-Generally, it is preferable for the same person or persons to conduct the interviews of those witnesses who provide similar types of information.
-This will allow for consistency of approach and for the credibility of witnesses to be more readily assessed.
+As a general rule, where a company is engaged in a corporate investigation into allegations of criminal or regulatory misconduct, it is preferable to have lawyers (internal, external or both) present at interviews to take notes and identify the key risk areas, to enable confidentiality and for any claim to privilege to be strengthened.
+Generally, it is preferable for the same person or persons to conduct the interviews of all those witnesses who provide similar types of information to allow for consistency of approach and for the credibility of witnesses to be more readily assessed.
 It is also preferable to have two interviewers present to allow for one to take notes while the other asks questions.

 Where external lawyers have been instructed, they should generally conduct the interviews.
 External lawyers often bring (and importantly are seen to bring) expertise, objectivity and independence, which can be very important when assessing the credibility of the investigation.
 Although it can bring a degree of formality that can make the experience more daunting for the witness, the use of external lawyers will strengthen a claim to legal privilege.

 Prior to the interview, a core bundle of documents relevant to the particular witness should be prepared.
-Consideration should be given to whether the witness is given access to documents, either before or during an interview, or as part of staged disclosure, and what documents, if any, should be put to the witness.
+Consideration should be given to whether the witness is given access to documents, either before or during an interview, and what documents, if any, should be put to the witness.
 Referring to documents can be a very useful tool to assist in refreshing a witness’s memory and to allow for specific comment.
 Key documents can be put to provide a better understanding of their content and to give an opportunity for the witness to provide an explanation.

 In general, copies of confidential or sensitive documents should not be given to witnesses where there is a risk these could be shared or used contrary to the company’s interests.
-In complex matters, providing pre-interview disclosure will enable the witness to prepare; however, where documents are provided to the witness, this should be done on a restricted and confidential basis with the requirement that they are either returned or destroyed at the conclusion of the interview.
+In complex matters, providing pre-interview disclosure will enable the witness to prepare; however, in general this should be done on a restricted and confidential basis with the requirement that they are either returned or destroyed at the conclusion of the interview.
 It is preferable that a witness is not given documents that he or she has not previously seen.
-Where the interview is to be conducted remotely, access could be given to material on a secure data sharing platform or alternatively screens could be shared.
-However, the need for confidentiality and security of data remains.
+Where the interview is to be conducted remotely, access could be given to material on a secure data sharing platform or screens could be shared, and the need for confidentiality and security of data remains.

-The provision of documents may give rise to data protection issues, particularly in light of the company’s obligations under the data protection principles and where multiple jurisdictions are involved.
+The provision of documents may give rise to data protection issues in light of the company’s obligations under the data protection principles,45 and particularly where multiple jurisdictions are involved.

-A detailed interview plan can be useful to ensure that all relevant questions are put to the witness, although the interviewer should not feel restricted by this.
-In general, topics should be addressed in a chronological order that develops facts in a logical way.
+A detailed interview plan can be useful to ensure that all relevant questions are put to the witness, although this should not be restrictive, and in general, topics should be addressed in a chronological order that develops facts in a logical way.

-Regarding the provision of topics in advance of an interview, it is generally helpful to indicate the main areas that may be covered to assist the witness to prepare, particularly where the subject matter is complex.
-However, giving a list of detailed questions is generally not appropriate, and a witness who has had the opportunity to script his or her answers is less likely to be considered credible.
-Furthermore, questions are likely to evolve as the interview progresses.
-There is also a risk that the questions might be shared.
+When providing topics in advance of an interview, it is generally helpful to indicate the main areas that may be covered to assist the witness to prepare, particularly where the subject matter is complex.
+However, giving a list of detailed questions is generally not appropriate, as questions are likely to evolve as the interview progresses, and there is also a risk that the questions might be shared.